paulhuynhdev/readme/.trae/rules/project_rules.md

 - Do compose from lower to higher layers; do not import upwards.
 - Do keep components focused; do not mix data fetching into UI layers below pages.
 - Do use descriptive names; do not use generic or misleading names.

+## Syntax and Formatting

+- Use the "function" keyword for pure functions.
+- Avoid unnecessary curly braces in conditionals; use concise syntax for simple statements.
+- Use declarative JSX.